kasami/kasamibot/README.md

 ---

-## Plans for release 1.0
+## Remaining for release 1.0
-* Better defense when under siege, and response from the room itself and neighbouring rooms
-* Improved AI for defending units when under siege
-* ~Civilian units should be better at avoiding hostile units while traveling, especially scouts, expansionworkers, claimers and pioneers.~
-* ~Miners, haulers and reservers should avoid hostile units when escaping from Invaders~
 * New unit for draining RCL 3+ rooms when we do not have boosts for attacking
-* Towers should be smarter, and avoid being drained
 * Use Observers fro scouting when reacing RCL 8

-* ~Use less CPU for parsing memory, by saving intel for rooms as stringified json~
-* ~Handle the situation when a bad expansion is chosen, and the room is not able to build a spawn within 20000 ticks~
+## Roadmap after release 1.0
+* Better defense when under siege, and response from the room itself and neighbouring rooms
 * Operation for guarding rooms owned by an enemy, but without spawns.
 This to prevent rebuilding.

-## Roadmap after release 1.0
+* Improved AI for defending units when under siege
 * DestructionManager for intelligent attacks on hostile rooms
 * Better AI for Bank-teams, being able to defend themselves
+* Towers should be smarter, and avoid being drained
 * Faster and consistent boosting of units
 * Better response for invaders in portal room
 * More efficient wallbuilding, by splitting it up to repairers and haulers